stackblitz-labs/pkg.pr.new/README.md

 npx pkg-pr-new publish --compact './packages/A' './packages/B'
 ```

 > `--compact` requires your package to be a valid (published) package on npm with a specified `repository` field in the package.json!
-See [this](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#repository).
+See [this](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#repository). pkg.pr.new is case sensitive, if the Github owner is `PuruVJ`, the package.json `repository` field should not have `puruvj`.

 With `--compact`: